mathieu-reymond/computersystems/README.md

 Computersystems 2013-2014 Project
 =================================

-Een project in Assembly voor het vak computerysystemen
+Een project in Assembly voor het vak computerysystemen.
+De quotering voor dit project telt mee voor het eindcijfer van dit vak.

-# 1. Goal
+## 1. Goal

 Design and write a working program in 8086 assembly language (MASM syntax), that runs inside the DOSBox environment.
 The project must be written in groups of two persons.

-# 2. Project Proposals
+## 2. Project Proposals

 Every group is allowed to choose what kind of program they will create, but this choice must be approved by Prof.
 Schelkens beforehand.
 Below is a list of examples of possible projects: